 Bring to a boil and simmer, uncovered, about 15 minutes until slightly thickened, stirring now and then.
 This sauce should still be quite loose because the tortillas will be dipped in them.

 Note on Sauce: Many Ranchero sauces contain just a touch of vinegar which lends a slightly sweet/sour vibe.
 If you’d like, add about 1/2 teaspoon white or apple cider vinegar to the sauce.
 Increase sugar to 2 teaspoons.

 - 1/4 cup to 1/3 cup of milk, half and half or cream

 - 4 ounces cream cheese, softened or a soft Mexican cheese such as a Queso Fresca

-- 4 ounces jack or cheddar cheese, or a mix (Colby Jack is fine, just not as flavorful)
+- 4 to 6 ounces jack or cheddar cheese, or a mix (Colby Jack is fine, just not as flavorful)

 - 2 1/2 cups shredded turkey or chicken (about 15 ounces)

 - 1/2 cup finely chopped onion

-- 1/2 teaspoon salt (optional depending on the saltiness of the broth and cheese)
+- 1/2 teaspoon salt (optional depending on the saltiness of the poultry and cheese)

 Place all cheeses (room temperature if using cream cheese) in a bowl.
 Gradually add milk of your choice, blending.
 Add onion and stir in.
 Add shredded poultry and mix together well, breaking up the poultry as it is mixed.
 (If the poultry is warm, this may be easier.)
 Taste, add the salt if desired.